 Our Fees & Services

-Please note that we limit our services to the areas of wills, estates, probate and administration matters, trusts, business succession planning, powers of attorney, health care directives, elder law, and adult guardianship.
+Please note that we limit our services to the areas of wills, estates, probate and administration matters, trusts, business succession planning, powers of attorney, and health care directives.
 We do not work in any other areas of law, although we are happy to refer you to another firm.
 To request an appointment, call us at 709 221 5511 or send us an email.